 You are here: Home → About Me

+Before that, I owned a bookstore for 15 years with my wife, Kathy, although my primary source of income was writing.
 My list of publications includes over two dozen books and technical manuals, and hundreds of articles for magazines, newspapers, encyclopedias, and Web sites.
 I’ve written for a wide variety of publications, from the World Book Encyclopedia to Renaissance magazine, on subjects ranging from cattle to computer hacking.

 I spent the 1980s and 1990s working in electrical and software engineering, specializing in closed captioning technologies for deaf and hard-of-hearing people, a field in which I hold two patents and several awards (not to mention the three books on the subject I’ve written).
 See my ego wall for details on patents and awards.
 I also gave a TED talk about captioning at TEDxBozeman in 2014.
 During my two decades in engineering, I wrote operating system and application code, designed integrated circuits, and programmed in a wide variety of languages.